SockMonkeyy/SockMonkeyy/README.md

 👯 It would be great to connect and network with other awesome indviduals that may be starting thier developer/coding career.

-🤔 I'm looking to become part of a great team environment to help push and motivate each other through the tough times.
+🤔 I'm am always looking for motivation, constructive critism, and any tips or tricks to help me along my journey!

 <!--START_SECTION:waka-->